 Luckily for us, we ran out of credit in the summer of 2010, or we may have continued on a destructive spending path digging further into debt.
 We were trying to plan a family vacation and I realized we were out of money or should I say available credit.
 We were living paycheck to paycheck at that time and have very little available cash.
 I looked to our credit cards and loans to fund our vacation that year and quickly realized we had maxed our five accounts.
 I tried to increase our credit lines, but was turned down as our debt to income ratio was too high.
 At that moment, we had hit our rock bottom.
 We had nowhere to go, and we could not borrow our way out of this problem any longer and continue to manage our monthly minimum payments.

 I began to seek information about debt, I figured there had to be some get out of debt quickly trick I had been overlooking for years.
-Well I came across two resources.
+Well, I came across two resources.
 A blog call Punch Debt in the Face and a guy named Dave Ramsey.
 These two resources led to a new way of thinking for me, and onto a number of other resources.
 Ramsey’s “A Total Money Makeover” book was the first financial book I read.
 I brought all this new-found knowledge to my wife, the debt snowball, cutting lifestyle, etc. and after seeing we didn’t have many options, we jumped in.
 I worked with my local credit union and join a debt management program (DMP) they were able to negotiate with our creditor to reduce our interest rates.
-This ensured more of our debt snowball money was going toward principle rather than interest.
+This ensured more of our debt snowball money was going toward principal rather than interest.
 I wanted to gain the quickest momentum so that’s why we went with a DMP, I know some have had success negotiating reduced interest rates directly with their creditors.
 Our initial payment was $1800 a month, and we increased to a maximum of $2300.
 Our average was $2100 over the 50 months.
-From that day on we stayed the course.
+From that day on, we stayed the course.